 You’re under no obligation to meet-up with anyone you don’t want to, so you’re absolutely free to only hire yourself out to people you feel comfortable with.

 There’s a 100% no physical contact rule which the site strictly enforces – this is in no way a dating or escorting site!

 Some people have gone on to make good friends with people they’ve met, so it’s a nice way to meet new people too.

-People usually charge £5-30 for an hour of their time.
+People usually charge a minimum of $10 (around £8.20) an hour for their time.

-However, how much you can make is obviously going to depend on how much demand there is for ‘friendship’ in your area (it really feels weird talking about friendship in that way, doesn’t it?!) and how popular you are as a companion.
+However, how much you can make is obviously going to depend on how much demand there is for ‘friendship’ in your area, and how popular you are as a companion.

 You’re likely to make more money – and get recommended to others – if you are: